LAST UPDATE: November 29, 2018

 Winnipeg R3T 5V6 Manitoba

 ASL Napoli 2 Nord, Distretto 45, Via Santa Chiara, 80023, Caivano, Naples, Italy

 This is my story, the story of a family pediatrician and amateur neuroscientist/physicist.
 As an “outsider”, I publish in some of the major scientific journals (also nuts in Nature and NEJM) and collaborate with worldwide universities and renewed scientists.
 My scientific field?
 Difficult to say, because I do not like at all to be on focus.
 Not regarding myself as a proper scientist, I feel free to (try to) publish in rather different disciplines (medicine, biology, physics, math, philosophy and, above all, neuroscience).
 Working in my room in Naples, Italy, without vis-à-vis contacts with true scientists, my favoured methodological approach is necessarily a “testable rationalism”: sharp experimental previsions arising from top-down, deductive mathematical approaches.
 Joining together concepts from far-flung fields, I pursue the application of mathematic and physical theory to biology, especially to neural systems.

-This manuscript encompasses all my published papers (2014- half 2018) in different fields: math, physics, biology, philosophy and, above all, neuroscience.
+This manuscript encompasses the ABSTRACTS of all my published papers (2014- half 2018) in different fields: math, physics, biology, philosophy and, above all, neuroscience.

 THE BRAIN IN HIGHER DIMENSIONS

 Tozzi A, Peters JF.
 2016.
 Towards a Fourth Spatial Dimension of Brain Activity.
 Cognitive Neurodynamics 10 (3): 189–199. doi:10.1007/s11571-016-9379-z.